Analysis: Beijing snuggles up with friends, seeks to break US-led 'clique' | ExBulletin

 Biden continued to pressure Beijing on many of the same issues as the Trump administration, but with a more alliance-oriented strategy.

-In a meeting between Biden and Japanese Prime Minister Yoshihide Suga on Friday, the two countries presented a united front against China’s assertion, on issues ranging from the controversial East China Sea islands known as the Senkaku in Japan and Diaoyu in China, to rights issues in China.
+In a meeting between Biden and Japanese Prime Minister Yoshihide Suga on Friday, the two countries presented a united front against China’s assertion, on issues ranging from the controversial East China Sea islands known as the Senkaku in Japan and Diaoyu in China, on rights issues in China.
 Hong Kong and Xinjiang region.
-Read more

 Germany, Britain, the Netherlands, Canada and France have all recently joined the United States in sending warships through the disputed South China Sea, or have announced their intention to do so. .

-Washington has also said it wants a “coordinated approach” with its allies on whether to participate in the 2022 Winter Olympics in Beijing, amid concerns about human rights violations, especially related treatment of Uyghurs and other Muslim minorities in Xinjiang.
-Read more
+Washington has also said it wants a coordinated approach with its allies on whether to compete in the 2022 Winter Olympics in Beijing, amid concerns about human rights violations, especially related to treatment.
+Uyghurs and other Muslim minorities in Xinjiang.

-China has reacted angrily to displays of unity by Washington’s allies, with diplomats calling Japan a “vassal” and Canadian Prime Minister Justin Trudeau a “scent hound” of the United States.
+China has reacted angrily to displays of unity by Washington’s allies, with diplomats calling Japan a vassal and Canadian Prime Minister Justin Trudeau a scoundrel of the United States.

 China’s strategy to weaken this unity is to encourage U.S. allies to engage independently with Beijing and prioritize economic benefits, while punishing them if they engage in joint action against China. .